jhoglund/fidelity/README.md

 			= f.column(9) do
 				%p= f.widget :button, :size => 'medium', :corners => 'radius', :style => 'nice', :color => 'red', :label => 'Medium red nice looking button'
 ```

-The gem also allows for adding pages for prototyping without the need to create routes or controller.
-To do so, add a `fidelity` directory in your `app/views` directory and add an index file ('index.html.erb').
-That page will be the root of your app.
-You can add deeper structures by adding nested folders with index files in them.
-Like this:

-		rails_app/
-			app/
-				views/
-					fidelity/
-						index.html.erb # localhost:3000
-						users/
-							index.html.erb # localhost:3000/users
-							user/
-								index.html.erb # localhost:3000/users/user

-Any concurring route added to the routes file of the rails application will overwrite the structure created by the Fidelity gem.